ANG13T/netspionage/README.md

 ```

 ## Contributing
-We would love to have you help us with the development of Sherlock.
-Each and every contribution is greatly valued!
+We would love to have you help us with the development of netspionage.
+Read below on how to get started!

-Here are some things we would appreciate your help on:
-- Addition of new site support ¹
-- Bringing back site support of [sites that have been removed](removed_sites.md) in the past due to false positives

-[1] Please look at the Wiki entry on [adding new sites](https://github.com/sherlock-project/sherlock/wiki/Adding-Sites-To-Sherlock)
-to understand the issues.

-TODO:
+- Fork this Repository
+- Contribute a change that either [resolve an issue](https://github.com/angelina-tsuboi/netspionage/issues) or [adds a new feature](#upcoming)

+## Upcoming
+Here is a list of features we would like to integrate to netspionage in the upcoming versions:
 - test on VM with PAU06
 - fix tcp flood attack and arp spoof detection
 - upload to pypi